Skip to content

 OTEL_SERVICE_NAME=fraiseql-api

 FraiseQL is distributed as a pre-built Docker image — no Rust toolchain required.
-Use the official image as your base and copy in your schema:
+Use the official image as your base and copy in your schema.
+One container serves all transports (GraphQL, REST, and gRPC):

 WORKDIR /app